Not too long ago, I put up a simple little video on my YouTube channel.

 - Stand with your feet shoulder-width apart,

-- Put the rope underneath your feet and pull the handles up to your chest,
+- Put the rope underneath one foot and pull the handles up to your chest,

-- The ends of the rope (not the handles) should be roughly at the level of your nipples.
+- The ends of the rope (not the handles) should be roughly at the level of your nipples/base of your chest.

 Choose your Surface Wisely